William-King977/eng84_devops_intro_vagrant/README.md

 * To access it: `nano /etc/nginx/sites-available/default`
 * We need to use the default file in the same location to add our code to use it as our reverse proxy

-### What is a reverse proxy?
+### What is a reverse proxy (server)?
-A reverse proxy is a server that sits in front of web servers and forwards client requests to those web servers.
+A reverse proxy is a server that sits behind the firewall in a private network and directs client requests to the appropriate backend server.
+They provide an additional level of abstraction and control to ensure the smooth flow of network traffic between clients and servers.

 ### Benefits of reverse proxy
 They are implemented to help increase security, performance, and reliability.
 Other benefits include:
 * Load balancing - reverse proxy can distribute the requests among a pool of different servers, which are all handling requests for the same website.
-* Protection from attacks - the origin of the servers doesn't need to be revealed to be accessed.
-If attacked, only the reverse proxy is targeted, not the server itself.
+* Security - the origin of the servers are hidden and this acts as an additional defence against security attacks.
+It also ensures that multiple servers can be accessed from a single URL.